 You Are Welcome Here: Support for Immigrant Students in Dearborn, Michigan

-Our 20-minute film, You Are Welcome Here (also available with Arabic subtitles below), showcases the ways in which the district is helping its immigrant students succeed, featuring Salina Elementary School and Salina Intermediate School in the South End of Dearborn.
+You Are Welcome Here (#DearbornWelcome) is a 20-minute film from Colorín Colorado highlighting how the Dearborn, MI public school district is helping its immigrant students succeed.
+The film features Salina Elementary School and Salina Intermediate School in the South End of Dearborn which serve large populations of families from Yemen.
 Extended interviews are available along with recommended resources below.

 Viewer note: The film includes references to traumatic topics such as violence and family separation.